Area Director — Residence Life

 Richmond, Indiana 47374-4095

-- Anticipated start date is August 2017, or as soon as the successful candidate is available.
+- Anticipated start date is no later than February 2019, or as soon as the successful candidate is available.

 - More detailed information about the Office of Residence Life and a full position description is available upon request from Angie Hobkirk, Assistant Director of Residence Life – Residence Education, at email@example.com or 765-983-1594.